 In addition to government initiatives around the world (state, Crown and Indigenous), third-party forest certification systems like the Forest Stewardship Council (FSC) have set the stage for increased recognition of Indigenous-led conservation efforts by requiring certificate holders (forest companies) to recognize and uphold the legal and customary rights of Indigenous Peoples.
-This includes full recognition of the right to free, prior and informed consent (FPIC), protection of traditional knowledge as intellectual property, and recognizes "Indigenous Cultural Landscapes" (ICLs) when considering conservation and development objectives in the context of forest management.
+This includes full recognition of the right to free, prior and informed consent (FPIC), protection of traditional knowledge as intellectual property, and recognition of Indigenous knowledge holders as technical experts in scientific and cultural assessments.
+FSC also recognizes "Indigenous Cultural Landscapes" (ICLs) when considering conservation and development objectives in the context of forest management.
 ICLs are landscapes over which Indigenous Peoples exercise responsibility for stewardship.
 They are characterized by features that have been maintained through long-term interactions based on land-care knowledge and adaptive livelihood practices.